eickler/hangouts-chat/README.md

 # Overview

 This is a Jenkins plugin to connect Jenkins to Google Hangouts Chat rooms.
-It can be used in traditional Jenkins builds as well as in Jenkins Pipelines to report a summary of a broken build into a chat.
+It can be used in traditional Jenkins build jobs as well as in Jenkins Pipelines to report a summary of a broken build into a chat.
+The summary is build JUnit, Cucumber and Maven reports including mentioning the "culprits" if available and part of the chat room.

 # Setup (Google side)